Nishant-Wadhwani/House_prediction-Project/README.md

 Mean_absolute_error by by Linear Regression Machine-Learning Model:- 123998.57212893506 Rootmean_squared_errorby by Linear Regression Machine-Learning Model:- 201080.55278529544

 So,the overall performance of deep-learning model looks better since it's variance score is close to 0.73 while variance score of linear regression model is 0.7 and that is because of the hidden-layers role,adam optimizer in order to update weights and learning rate.
 Also losses error function is less in case of deep-learning model which makes it suitable for use.
-Keep in mind we have to do proper scaling of features along with drop-out and early stage so as to avoid data-leakage and over-fitting in our result.
+Keep in mind we have to do proper scaling of features along with drop-out and early stage so as to avoid data-leakage and over-fitting in our result.For verification, we can also R2_score.